Dutch Privateers: Blood & Plunder Faction Review

 The Dutch Privateers are 1 of two “vanilla” (meaning a Faction not attached to a named character) Dutch Naval factions.
 They weigh in with a +2 Bonus to be the Attacker in a scenario, which is comparable to must buccaneer factions.
 The real kicker here is that ALL ships (That’s right, ALL ships.
 Not one ship, not two ships, not some random, arbitrary amount of ships, ALL ships) come with the Shallow Draft Special Rule!
 I know Joseph will appreciate this since he just LOVES to run his ships aground at any opportunity he gets (just joking bro, you’re the best!).

-From there, we have two Force Options: Zeelanders and West India Company.
-Essentially you get to choose who you are working for.
-If you’re working for the State and/or doing some honest buccaneering (an oxymoron I know), you go with Zeelanders.
-If you are working with a commission from the esteemed Dutch West India Company (from now on it will be spelled WIC), you choose West India Company (duh).
-Zeelanders grants you some anti-fatigue measures by allowing you to re-roll 1 failed Fatigue dice resulting from an attack from an enemy that is 6” away or less.
-This is SUPER useful when boarding a ship and/or charging.
-The WIC offers another kind of anti-fatigue measure: at the end of a turn, if the Force has more Strike Points than it did on the previous turn, remove one point of fatigue from all non-Shaken units.
-Both are solid abilities but they tend to be easy to forget about.
+Zeelanders provides some anti-fatigue benefits by allowing you to re-roll one failed Fatigue dice from an attack by an enemy within 6”.
+This is extremely useful when boarding a ship or charging.
+The WIC offers a different anti-fatigue measure: at the end of a turn, if your Force has more Strike Points than it did in the previous turn, you can remove one point of fatigue from all non-Shaken units.
+Both are solid abilities, but they can be easy to forget about.

 Core Units